 This is because these airlines operate aircraft with narrower seat widths than other airlines.

-Do Airlines Charge More For Overweight Passengers?
+Airlines Won’t Charge More For Overweight Passengers

 Most airlines charge more for overweight passengers by requiring the purchase of a second seat.